l50/cuckooVagrantBox/README.md

 $ python web.py
 ```

-**Open web browser**
-Navigate to http://localhost:8080 to view the dashboard.
+**Open web browser** and navigate to http://localhost:8080 to view the dashboard.

 ### To start the API server for REST interactions
 Open new tab